Reduced coaction Lie algebra, double shuffle Lie algebra and noncommutative krv2 equation: Notations and preliminaries on polylogarithms

 \end{Ex}

-They are functions on the universal covering space of the moduli space of points $\widehat{\mathcal{M}_{0,r+3}}$.
-We now recall its definition, along with the reduced bar construction of these moduli spaces.
+They are functions on the universal covering space of the moduli space of points $\widehat{\mathcal{M}_{0,r+3}}$, where $r$ is the number of variables.
+We now recall its definition, along with that of the reduced bar construction of these moduli spaces.
 Let $\mathcal{M}_{0,r+3}$ be the moduli space of $r+3$ different points in $\mathbb{P}^1(k)$ modulo the PGL$_2(k)$ action.
 It is identified with

 and under the change of variable

 we have the identification